 Have a Foodie Experience

-If you are a fellow foodie there are several new restaurants and experiences to enjoy in Iceland in 2022.
+If you are a fellow foodie there are several new restaurants and experiences to enjoy in Iceland.
 From food halls to touring a chocolate factory, dining on a farm, and making bread in a geyser you will be surprised by the range of tasty possibilities!

 A few foodie experiences to check out are: